krewenki/php-docraptor/README.markdown

 ##Installation

 This library is PSR-4 autoloading compliant, you can install it via composer.
-Just require it in your `composer.json` ...
+Just require it in your `composer.json`.

     "require": {
         "expectedbehavior/php-docraptor": "dev-master"
     }

-... and run `composer update` resp. `composer install`.
+Then run `composer update` resp. `composer install`.

 ##Usage
 Import the namespace.